 - If you have had Diamond status for at least three years and have either earned 500,000 points or stayed a total of 250 nights, you can extend your status for one year for any reason

-Get Gold status with these credit cards and frequent flyer programs
+Get Hilton Honors Gold status with these credit cards and frequent flyer programs

 American Express Platinum Charge

-You’ll automatically get Honors Gold status if you are an American Express Platinum Charge cardholder.
+You’ll automatically get Honors Gold status if you are an American Express Platinum Charge Card Member.

 If you are a Velocity Gold member, you can choose between Gold status with either Honors or IHG Rewards.
-We recommend the former as IHG Gold doesn’t really offer many benefits.
+I recommend the former as IHG Gold doesn’t really offer many benefits.

-Note that whichever you choose, you will only get for one year, and then you have to qualify within the hotel loyalty program to retain that status level (even though you may continue to hold Velocity status).
+Note that whichever you choose, you will only get for one year.
+Then you have to qualify within the hotel loyalty program to retain that status level (even though you may continue to hold Velocity status).

 If you are a Velocity Platinum member, you can choose between Diamond status with Honors, or Platinum with IHG Rewards.
-Again, we recommend the former as IHG Platinum doesn’t really offer many benefits, in particular breakfast or Executive Lounge access.
+Again, I recommend the former as IHG Platinum doesn’t really offer many benefits, in particular, breakfast or Executive Lounge access.

-Again, you will only get Diamond for one year, and then you have to qualify within the hotel loyalty program to retain that status level.
+Again, you will only get Diamond for one year.
+Then you have to qualify within the hotel loyalty program to retain that status level.

 Honors status matching

-Honors usually offer status matching from other hotel loyalty programs to try to attract your business.
-Here is the current status match promotion, which will run for all of 2018.
+Honors usually offers status matching from other hotel loyalty programs to try to attract your business.
+Check out the status match offer here.

-Points promotions from Honors can represent good value for topping up points balances for specific redemptions, but these offers aren’t usually great for using speculatively.
+Points promotions from Honors can represent good value for topping up points balances for specific redemptions.
+However, these offers aren’t usually great for using speculatively.

 You can purchase a maximum of 80,000 Honors points before bonuses each calendar year.